WisdmLabs/editor-lock-by-wisdmlabs/README.md

 ### How can I give my feedback about this plugin? ###

 If you like this plugin and willing to show your love about it, then you may click the Donate button and donate as per your desire.
-If you have any suggestions or query , then please feel free to write us at info@wisdmlabs.com
+If you have any suggestions or query , then please feel free to write us at info@wisdmlabs.com and you can like us on facebnook at https://www.facebook.com/wisdmlabs

 ## Changelog ##